apache/kudu/_posts/2026-01-09-apache-kudu-1-18-1-release.md

 * Upgraded Apache Spark support to Spark 3.5.

-* Increased stability of Kudu CLI tools and clients, addressing crash regressions in both CLI and C++ client components.
+* Increased stability of the CLI tools and the C++ client library, fixing crash in the `kudu` CLI binary upon exiting and crash in the C++ client library with verbose logging enabled.
+The latter was a regression introduced in the 1.18.0 release.

 * Improved compatibility with newer system libraries, including OpenSSL 3.4+ and platforms with 64KB memory pages.